 In the past, our Flutter project often suffered from pull requests that were open for way too long and delayed maintenance work that fell off the radar.
 To address this, we decided to move project management and development to our monorepo: In addition to making the public repo passively update while maintaining its history, we also wanted to implement a quick and painless release process that updated both the GitHub repo and our shiny new pub.dev Flutter package in one fell swoop, allowing us to push updates out to customers quickly and reliably.

-To achieve our goal, we had to do some research to find which tool was best suited for the job, as there are a number of great open source projects available that related to our goal of managing an open source repo from a private monorepo.
+To achieve our goal, we had to do some research to find which tool was best suited for the job, as there are a number of great open source projects available that related to our goal of managing a public repo from a private monorepo.

 We evaluated the following projects for this task and found pros and cons to each, which are outlined here: